ahotchkin/react-fitness-backend/dev-log.md

 - [x] Add Food and MealFood Update form doesn't allow you to press "enter" with decimal, however user can click "Update"
 - [x] Search feature doesn't work if a space is added
 - [ ] Get this console.error on login and sign up, but not getCurrent/User: [Deprecation] Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
 For more help, check https://xhr.spec.whatwg.org/.

-* Globetrotter part 7 - 1:06 into it (starting with /trips/new route) - left off
-* Globetrotter part 11 - 30 min in starts talking about dynamic routes on frontend; starts talking about updating record, goes into part 12

 <h5>Remaining To Dos</h5>